 So we often get stuck in the centre or the beach suburb of a City and there’s nothing wrong with that, it makes things easy to get to and it’s just nice to be by the beach-we’re on holiday right?

 However, something we often hear is travellers wanting to see places out of the City centre, cool suburbs that are sparse on tourists and that locals like to frequent, and that’s why we’ve picked the YHA Metro hostel in North Melbourne as our favourite hostel.

-The hostel itself is YHA, the largest hostel operation in the world and YHA Australia specifically are upping their game of late.
-Under recent management, they have introduced daily events ranging from pool competitions to yoga to bar crawls; they’re covering it all.
+The hostel itself is a YHA, the largest hostel operation in the world and YHA Australia specifically are upping their game of late.
+Under recent new management, they have introduced daily events ranging from pool competitions to yoga to bar crawls; they’re covering it all.

 The dorms are 4 and 8 share and impeccably clean, with same sex bathrooms just down the hall.
 If you’re on a budget but don’t fancy cooking then they do have an in-house, budget (bacon and egg for $6.50!!) café just downstairs.

 After exploring throughout the day then we recommend you head up the mural- emblazoned stairs to the stunning rooftop terrace for the hostel’s free BBQ held every Sunday afternoon!